InnerSourceCommons/archive.innersourcecommons.org/CONTRIBUTING.md

 ## git command line tips

-* Do this once when you've checked out your fork of the main ISC repo: git remote add upstream https://github.com/InnerSourceCommons/innersourcecommons.org.git
+* Do this once when you've checked out your fork of the main ISC repo: `git remote add upstream https://github.com/InnerSourceCommons/innersourcecommons.org.git`
 * Do this to rebase the fork with the main ISC repo:
-    - git fetch upstream
+    - `git fetch upstream`
-    - git checkout master
+    - `git checkout master`
-    - git rebase upstream/master
+    - `git rebase upstream/master`
 * Make your changes and test/check them
 * Push them to your fork
-    - git add &lt;files&gt;
+    - `git add <files>`
-    - git commit -m "comment" &lt;files&gt;
+    - `git commit -m "comment" <files>`
-    - git push origin master
+    - `git push origin master`
 * At this point, I usually go to the github web page for my fork to create the PR

 ## Build process: